-Today someone enlightened me about a super amazing xmas reindeer fact! (thanks Danny) It seems we have called a few of Old Santa’s reindeer by at least three reindeerdifferent names over time.
+Today someone enlightened me about a super amazing xmas reindeer fact! (thanks Danny) It seems we have called a few of Old Santa’s reindeer by at least three different names over time.
 I found this so interesting I had to write a blog about it!

 Henry Livingston, Jr. (October 13, 1748 – February 29, 1828) has been proposed as being the uncredited author of the poem “A Visit from St. Nicholas”, more popularly known (after its first line) as “The Night Before Christmas.”
 The poem has always been attributed to Clement Clarke Moore, and the Livingston claim is hotly disputed.